Barophobia/techdocs/content/Windows/RDS/resetpass.md

 +++
-title = "Reset domain password in RDS" date = 2021-12-09T16:51:31Z weight = 5
+title = "Reset a Domain Password in RDWeb" date = 2021-12-09T16:51:31Z weight = 5
 chapter = true
 pre = "<b> - </b>"
 +++

-### Resetting a domain password in RDS Web
+### Resetting a domain password in RDWeb

 - Open IIS on the Server with RDWeb service installed

 - Go to [Server Name] –> Sites –> Default Web Site –> RDWeb –> Pages and open the section Application Settings.

-- find *PasswordChangeenabled* and change the value to true
+- find *PasswordChangeEnabled* and change the value to true

 - Restart the IIS Service